-- 1. An AC Current Sensor, wired to the analog inputs of a Multi or Quattro provides the information at the lowest cost - though it is the least accurate.
+- 1. An AC Current Sensor, wired to the analog inputs of a Multi or Quattro provides the information at the lowest cost though it is the least accurate.
 AC Current Sensor Manual. - 2.
 Fronius PV Inverters can be read digitally via the local LAN.
-See the CCGX / Fronius manual. - SMA PV Inverters can be read digitally via the local LAN.
-See the CCGX / SMA manual. - 4.
+See the GX Fronius manual. - 3.
+SMA PV Inverters can be read digitally via the local LAN.
+See the GX SMA manual. - 4.
+SolarEdge PV Inverters can be read digitally via the local LAN.
+See the GX SolarEdge manual. - 5.
 Using a Victron Energy Meter, either wired to the CCGX, or connected wirelessly using our Zigbee to USB/RS485 interfaces.
-See the energy-meters. - 5.
+See the energy-meters. - 6.
 By using Wireless AC sensors.
 See the Wireless AC Sensor manual.